Updates

 John Ferguson

-In October 2022, John was appointed to the Board of the BHA as one of the two Member-Nominated Directors nominated by the Thoroughbred Group on behalf of licensed personnel.
+In October 2022, John was appointed to the Board of the BHA as one of the two Member’s Nominated Directors nominated collectively by the Racehorse Owners Association, the Thoroughbred Breeders Association and the National Trainers’ Federation.

 John’s career in racing has been extensive and varied.
 His roles have included working as stable staff and as an assistant trainer to Sir Michael Stoute, as a trainer of 287 National Hunt winners (including Grade 1s with Ruacana and Parlour Games), and as a racing manager, owner, breeder and bloodstock agent.

-In 2021 he set up Natalma Bloodstock, a bloodstock investment company which has broodmares in Europe, the United States and Australia.
-He is also a member of the UK Jockey Club, US Jockey Club and has a Japan Racing Association owners licence.
+John is the owner of Kind Bloodstock in the UK, and in 2021 he set up Natalma Bloodstock, a bloodstock investment company which has broodmares in Europe, the United States and Australia.
+He is also a member of The Jockey Club, the US Jockey Club and has a Japan Racing Association owners licence.

 Charlie Parker

-Charlie Parker owns and manages Crimbourne Bloodstock, a privately-run stud business.
+He owns and manages Crimbourne Bloodstock, a privately-run stud business, and is involved in a number of property development and investment projects.
 A chartered accountant by profession, Charlie’s commercial business career was in membership-based health and fitness businesses and commercial golf courses.
-Charlie has broad commercial and financial experience including property development, insurance and leisure businesses.
+Charlie has broad commercial and financial experience including property development, insurance, and leisure businesses.

 Raj Parker